kaykyr/insta.js/README.md

 This is Instagram's Web REST API.

 ----------
-Contais the following Instagram features:
+Contains the following Instagram features:

 - [x] Login
 - [x] Search media, users, locations and tags